elena-hanni/10615-Project2-GhostLens/README.md

 output: comparing output images of pix2pix models with different sizes

+final_result: images that combine the output images from pix2pix and background images

+cartoon_ghost_attempt: cute ghost images and fire hydrants that we tried for experiments

+ghost_generation: images and outputs for generating random ghosts

+image_processing: images used for combining images and generating final results

 **Files**

 image_download.py: using simple_image_download to download images with specified keywords